Skip to main content

 Language Learning

-When I lived in southern California, I sometimes watched the Spanish language channel with the English subtitles on because my mother told me watching TV is how she learned English.
+When I lived in southern California, I sometimes watched the Spanish language channel with the English subtitles on because my German immigrant mother told me watching TV is how she learned English.

+My mother grew up in East Germany and took Russian in school.
+I can count to ten and I know maybe another dozen words.
 When we first began homeschooling in the middle of nowhere, as a hobby I was looking up Russian words online and at one time could recognize the sound associated with about half of the Russian alphabet, though I never learned to recite the Russian alphabet.
+I also took Classical Greek in college and the alphabets are similar.

 Some thoughts: